Economy of Bahrain

-The economy of Bahrain has significantly diversified in recent years to no longer be dependent on oil and gas — as of 2024, the extraction of oil and natural gas is the third biggest sector in the economy.
-Bahrain advocates for a mixed economy system.
-The Bahraini Dinar is the second-highest-valued currency unit in the world.
-Since the late 20th century, Bahrain has heavily invested in the banking and tourism sectors.
-In 2008, Bahrain was named the world's fastest-growing financial center by the City of London's Global Financial Centres Index.
+The economy of the Kingdom of Bahrain has significantly diversified in recent years to be less dependent on oil and gas, although they remain an important part of the economy.
+As of 2024, the extraction of oil and natural gas is the third largest sector in the economy.
+The Kingdom of Bahrain advocates for a mixed economy system.
+Two examples of Bahrain's advocacy for this system in the late 20th century are heavily investing in the banking and tourism sectors.
+In 2008, Bahrain was ranked highly in the Global Financial Centres Index (GFCI), which evaluates financial centres using survey responses and quantitative indicators.
 Bahrain's banking and financial services sector, particularly Islamic banking, have benefited from the regional boom driven by demand for oil.
 Petroleum is Bahrain's most exported product, accounting for 60% of export receipts, 70% of government revenues, and 11% of GDP.
 Aluminum is the second most exported product, followed by finance and construction materials.

 According to the 2020 edition of the Index of Economic Freedom, Bahrain has the fourth-freest economy in the Middle East and North Africa region and is the 40th-freest economy in the world.
-An alternative index places Bahrain at 70th place.
-Bahrain was recognised by the World Bank as a high income economy.
+One alternative index providing the same statistics places Bahrain at 70th place.
+Bahrain was recognized by the World Bank as a high-income economy.

 Economy overview

-Oil and natural gas play a dominant role in Bahrain’s economy.
-Despite efforts to diversify the economy, according to the CIA World Fact Book, oil still comprises 85% of Bahraini budget revenues, meaning throughout the last few years, lower world energy prices have generated sizeable budget deficits - about 10% of GDP in 2017 alone.
+Oil and natural gas play a dominant role in Bahrain's economy.
+Despite efforts to diversify the economy, according to the CIA World Fact Book, oil still comprises 85% of Bahraini budget revenues, meaning that over the last few years, lower world energy prices have generated sizeable budget deficits - about 10% of GDP in 2017 alone.
 Bahrain's economy depends on oil and gas, international banking, and tourism.

 In 2003 and 2004, the balance of payments improved due to rising oil prices and increased receipts from the services sector.
 As a result, the current account balance registered a surplus of US$219 million in 2003 and a surplus of US$442 million in 2004, compared to a deficit of US$35 million in 2002.
 Bahrain's gross international reserves increased substantially in 2004 to US$1.6 billion, up from US$1.4 billion in the previous three years (2001-2003).

-Diversification
+History

-Though Current GDP per capita shrank by 2.4% in the 1980s, it bounced back to a growth of 36% in the 1990s as a result of successful diversification initiatives.
-Bahrain's urgency in embracing economic liberalisation is due to its need to diversify the economy away from its limited oil supplies.
-Unlike its Persian Gulf neighbours, Bahrain has little oil wealth, and the economy has expanded into banking, heavy industries, retail, and tourism.
-The Kingdom is the main banking hub for the Persian Gulf and a centre for Islamic finance, which has been attracted by the strong regulatory framework for the industry.
-According to the International Monetary Fund's Financial System Stability Assessment of Bahrain's financial regulatory environment, published on 6 March 2006, it found:
+Though current GDP per capita shrank by 2.4% in the 1980s, it bounced back to a growth of 36% in the 1990s, resulting from diversification initiatives.
+Bahrain's urgency in embracing economic liberalization is due to its need to diversify the economy away from its limited oil supplies.
+Unlike its Persian Gulf neighbors, Bahrain has little oil wealth, and the economy has expanded into banking, heavy industries, retail, and tourism.
+The Kingdom is the main banking hub for the Persian Gulf and a center for Islamic finance, which has been attracted by the strong regulatory framework for the industry.
+According to the International Monetary Fund's Financial System Stability Assessment of Bahrain's financial regulatory environment, published on 6 March 2006, it was found that: